 13. How should I take care of my skin after a laser treatment?

 In addition to sun avoidance and being very diligent with sunscreen, often topical ointments are recommended to facilitate healing.
 Reputable clinics will include these creams within the treatment cost.
 It’s also generally important to look after yourself - your immune system is going to be working hard to process your ink, so it’s wise to eat well, exercise and get lots of sleep.
-You can read about this in more detail here.

 14. How will you monitor my progress?